schwallergroup/chaos/README.md

 # CHAOS: Chemical additives optimization screening

-**chaos** leverages Bayesian optimization to optimize additives for chemical reactions.
+**chaos** leverages Bayesian optimisation to optimise additives for chemical reactions.

-At the heart of CHAOS lies a robust Bayesian optimization engine.
-By harnessing the power of probabilistic modeling, we are able to efficiently search through the vast chemical space for optimal additives.
-Bayesian optimization balances exploration and exploitation, effectively narrowing down the vast chemical space to the most promising areas.
+At the heart of CHAOS lies a robust Bayesian optimisation engine.
+By harnessing the power of probabilistic modeling, we are able to efficiently search through the vast and diverse chemical space for optimal additives.
+Bayesian optimisation balances exploration and exploitation, effectively narrowing down the vast chemical space to the most promising areas.

 Buit on top of Gauche, it provides diverse compound and reaction representations together with custom Gaussian process kernel functions.

 <h1 align="left">
-  Bayesian optimization for additives screening - beyond one-hot encoding
+  Bayesian optimisation for additives screening - beyond one-hot encoding
 </h1>
 <p align="center">
   <img src="./docs/_static/additive-pipeline.png" width="100%">
 </p>

-Visualisation of Bayezian optimization for additive screening.
+Visualisation of Bayesian optimisation for additive screening.
 Starting from the HTE dataset, we propagate the data through the reaction encoder to obtain suitable reaction representations.
 Using these representations, we organise the latent space and select the initial data points to set up the Gaussian process surrogate model.
 The bo loop then runs for a selected number of iterations during which we reach the global optimum in terms of the highest yield.